idibidiart/web-components-with-ai/README.md

 **based on the Stanford Sentiment Treebank: 91.8% accuracy versus the previous best of 90.2%.

 The predictive accuracy of the Sentiment Neuron can be seen below with the two overlapping normal distributions of how positive and negative reviews were scored.
-Values from 0 to 1 are were likely to be representative of positive sentiment, with maximum probability at 1.
-Values from 0 to -1 are more likely to be representative of negative sentiment with maximum probability at -1.
-Anything above 1.0 was accurately positive.
-Anything below -1.0 was accurately negative.
+Values from 0 to 1 are are likely to be representative of positive sentiment, with maximum probability of that at 1.
+Values from 0 to -1 are more likely to be representative of negative sentiment with maximum probability of that at -1.
+Anything above 1.0 is always accurately positive.
+Anything below -1.0 is always accurately negative.

 ![image](https://image.ibb.co/gPdMMJ/sst_binary_sentiment_unit_vis.png)